-Their system offers an integrated patient portal and is included at no additional cost as is required to become an ONC Certified system.
-Patients can access the following: allergies, labs, meds, immunizations, diagnosis, clinical visit summaries, health summary in CCDA file for download, secure messages with the provider.
+Their system offers an integrated patient portal and is included at no additional cost as is required to become an Office of the National Coordinator for Health Information Technology (ONC) Certified system.
+Patients can access the following: allergies, labs, meds, immunizations, diagnosis, clinical visit summaries, health summary in CCDA (Consolidated-Clinical Document Architecture) file for download, secure messages with the provider.
 Due to their interoperability, Patagonia Health was the best choice and is in line with the future goal of connecting with a region/state-wide communication system.
 It is expected to commence in July 2022.

-The City of Laredo initiated formal proposal requests (RFP) in November 2020 soliciting a comprehensive laboratory information system (LIS) for the
+The City of Laredo initiated a formal request for proposal (RFP) in November 2020 soliciting a comprehensive laboratory information system (LIS) for the City of

-City of Laredo Health Department to enhance laboratory capacity and connectivity to improve processes for testing and diagnostic services, including COVID-19 testing capacity.
+Laredo Health Department to enhance laboratory capacity and connectivity to improve processes for testing and diagnostic services, including COVID-19 testing capacity.
 This solicitation required information and cost for services, including installation, configuration, testing, training, and technical support during and after the initial development period.
 Key features included but were not limited to capability for submission of patient demographic and testing ordering, workflow and data tracking support, customizable data fields architecture, laboratory supply inventory management, and data exchange interfaces.
 The LIS features and uses should have functions starting from simple sample tracking to electronic communication and a reporting tool that manages multiple aspects of laboratory informatics.
 The City of Laredo chose LabWare, Inc., as the vendor.
 LabWare, Inc., also provides support to the Texas Department of State Health Services (DSHS), which will provide City of Laredo Health Department improved compatibility and connectivity to State systems.